 When it comes to southern or soul food cooking, purple hull peas are a staple ingredient.
 Also known as black-eyed peas, these small, Southern peas are often used in soups, stews, and rice dishes.
 Purple hull peas are especially popular in soul food, where they are often cooked with ham, bacon, or salt pork for added flavor.

-In addition to being delicious, purple hulls are also nutritious.
-They are a good source of fiber, protein, and vitamins, making them a healthy addition to any diet.
 So next time you're in the mood for some comfort food, be sure to try a dish made with purple hull peas.
 You'll be glad you did!

 Mood Music